-Chana Aloo curry is such a popular dish among Pakistani cuisines that it is like a must for one to know this simple, yet full-of-flavour food.
+Chana Aloo curry is such a popular dish among Pakistani cuisines that it is a must for one to know this simple, yet full-of-flavour food.

 There are many ways and recipes on how to make this Chickpea and Potato curry.
 Having tried it from various restaurants, and numerous homemade ones (made by family and friends) I have come to the conclusion that the homemade one is the best.

 This post may contain affiliate links.
 I may earn a small commission from qualifying purchases.
 Check my disclosure policy for more info.